dotlang/language/doc/RFE.md

-you can use your own functions here but it will be useless: if they return true -> they will always get avtivated if they return false -> never. this is for the use case where function relies on another thread to send/receive something
+you can use your own functions here but it will be useless: if they return true -> they will always get avtivated if they return false -> never. this is for the use case where function relies on another thread to send/receive something Problem is, runtime needs the channel itself to do its internal operations. but code needs to mention the operation (e.g. `channel.write(data1)`).